Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Male Western Gorillas stand about 4.7 to 5.6 feet when upright and weigh 300 to 450 pounds.
 Females are smaller, weighing around 150 to 250 pounds.
 They have a shorter less dense brownish fur which is best suited for their relatively warmer habitats.

-Mountain gorillas have longer, thicker fur, which helps them withstand the colder temperatures of the higher altitudes featured with their natural habitats.
+Mountain gorillas have longer, thicker fur, which helps them withstand the colder temperatures of the higher altitudes featured in their natural habitats.

 The nose of mountain gorillas is less broad, with distinct nose prints used for identification.